Are you asking yourself, "What do I do with all the old family pictures that have been passed down to me that no one wants?"

 Start Now to Divest Your Collection

-If you have a year or longer to downsize, you have enough time to find the right repository or family member to accept your photo archive.
+If you have a year or longer to downsize, you have enough time to find the correct repository or family member to accept your photo archive.
 You'll also have time and resources to digitize your collection and share your images.

 If you wait until you are too sick or weak to handle your estate or your heirs have to process your photos, the collection will likely end up in the trash or worse.